Turning Real Estate Leads into Loyal Clients

 • Document at least three personal facts about each motivated lead so future touches feel tailored.

-• Log the primary objection for all lost leads so you can refine scripts and address patterns over time.
+• Log the primary objection for lost leads so you can refine scripts and address patterns over time.

 KPI Focus Target Action